junxit/us-congress-bills-109/bill.md

   - **(1)** maintaining a network of local weather forecast offices;
   - **(2)** maintaining a network of observation systems to collect weather and climate data;
   - **(3)** operating national centers to deliver guidance, forecasts, warnings, and analysis about weather, water, climate, tsunami, and space weather phenomena for the Administration and the public;
+  - **(4)** providing information to Federal agencies and other organizations responsible for emergency preparedness and response as required by law;
-  - **(4)** conducting and supporting applied research to facilitate the rapid incorporation of weather and climate science advances into operational tools; and
+  - **(5)** conducting and supporting applied research to facilitate the rapid incorporation of weather and climate science advances into operational tools; and
-  - **(5)** other functions to serve the mission of the National Weather Service described in subsection (b).
+  - **(6)** other functions to serve the mission of the National Weather Service described in subsection (b).

 ## § 6.
 Operations and services